 Archie originally lived in a wing of Hilton Park but moved to Bishopscourt with his wife Miriam (née Craigie) and four daughters in about 1985.
 He purchased the house from Brian and Eugene McMahon.
 Assisted by the late and much lamented architect Chris Pringle, Archie and Miriam removed a lawn at the front of the house to expose the basement which now includes the perpetually active and sweet-smelling kitchen.

 Archie passed away in 2002 and Miriam continues to live at Bishopscourt where life is always busy and bountiful.
 Her eldest daughter Elizabeth Moore (aka Liz Moore) was married in July 2007 to Andy Cairns.
 Liz was head chef at the Belle Isle Cookery School.
 Liz and Andy have a son Jasper and daughter Pippa.

 The third daughter is the beautiful Ally Moore and became the wife of writer and historian Turtle Bunbury on 20 May 2006, just over ten years after their first meeting at Hilton Park.
 Ally is a freelance publicist and mother to Jemima Bunbury, born 17th June 2007, and Bay Bunbury, born 4th February 2009.
-She had published two novels ‘The Inheritance’ (2017), a Top 10 bestseller in Ireland, and ‘Infidelity’ (2018).
+She had published three novels ‘The Inheritance’ (2017), a Top 10 bestseller in Ireland, ‘Infidelity‘ (2018) and ‘All Wrapped Up’ (2022).